Anoosheh Ashoori: Iranian-Briton's family delighted at his release

 - Published

-The family of a British-Iranian man who is on a plane back to the UK after being freed from Iran have said they are "delighted" by his release.
+The family of a British-Iranian man who is returning to the UK after being freed from Iran have said they are "delighted" by his release.

 He and fellow British-Iranian national Nazanin Zaghari-Ratcliffe were released earlier on Wednesday.